 How well do you know your friends or family members?
 Can you guess how they would answer questions or complete phrases?
-Use this free template from PartyGamesNow or create your own set of questions or half-finished phrases or sentences.
+Create your own set of questions or half-finished phrases or sentences.
 Have guests take turns completing the questions or phrases, after which the other participants must guess their answers.
 Whoever gets the most right answers is the winner.

 8. Halloween A-Z

 Do your guests love word games?
-PartyGamesNow offers a free printable template for the Halloween A-Z game.
 See how many Halloween-related words beginning with each letter of the alphabet players can come up with in eight minutes.
 The winner can be decided based on the largest number of words or the most creative set of words (by vote).